The most advanced 3PL software is released into the market. Let’s see who will use it and why.

 Features making the software for 3PL service providers WOW!

 The billing matrix is something that deserves special attention.
-It does more than just matching rates between carriers and customers; here are some examples:
+It does more than just match rates between carriers and customers; here are some examples:

 - The billing matrix can include any services and their combinations to accommodate the most precise customer requirements.
 After you set everything up, the generation of sales and purchase invoices will take close to no time.